Charles-KK/Tasks-in-CS-school/README.md

 # IS5102-Database
-This is a database assignment for university of St Andrews in 2018
+There are three database assignments for university of St Andrews in 2018
+# IS5103-Web Technology
+There are two assignments for web technology.
+# CS5044-Information Visualisation